nimmneun/onesheet/README.md

 OneSheet is a simple **single sheet** excel/xlsx file writer for php 5.3+

 Since performance and memory usage were the main drivers, DOM and SimpleXml where out of the question.
-Same goes for Cell and even Row objects.
+Same goes for cell or even row objects.

-This lib was built to satisfy the following needs:
+This lib is still WIP was built to satisfy the following needs:
 - Write a single sheet with up to 2^20 rows fast and with a small memory footprint.
 - Freeze the first [n] rows to have a fixed table header/headline.